High German business morale defies China woes, VW scandal

 BERLIN German business morale rose in November to the highest level since summer 2014, shrugging off an economic slowdown in China, the Volkswagen (VOWG_p.DE) emissions scandal and the Islamist attacks in Paris.

-The unexpectedly strong business climate reading by the Ifo economic institute came after data showed that rising private consumption and higher state spending on refugees more than compensated for weakness in foreign trade in the third quarter.
+The unexpectedly strong business climate reading by Ifo came after Statistics Office data on Tuesday showed that rising private consumption and higher state spending on refugees more than compensated for weakness in foreign trade in the third quarter.

 "The German economy remains unaffected by growing uncertainty worldwide.
-Not even the Paris attacks had a negative impact on survey data," the Munich-based Ifo institute said.
+Not even the Paris attacks had a negative impact on survey data," the Munich-based Ifo economic institute said in a statement.

 Ifo's business climate index, based on a monthly survey of some 7,000 firms, jumped to 109.0 from 108.2 in October.
-It was the strongest reading since June 2014 and beat the Reuters consensus forecast for a steady reading.
+It was the strongest reading since June 2014 and beat the Reuters consensus forecast for a reading of 108.2.

-A separate index measuring corporate expectations over a half-year horizon rose to 104.7, suggesting many firms believe they can cope with the economic headwinds.
+A separate index measuring corporate expectations over a half-year horizon jumped to 104.7, suggesting many firms believe they can cope with the economic headwinds.

 "Neither the VW emissions scandal, nor the refugee crisis, nor the attacks in Paris are scratching the mood of German companies," DekaBank economist Andreas Scheuerle said, adding that German business morale was like a "teflon-coated pan".

-"The German economy appears unaffected because the euro zone and United States are performing well," Ifo economist Klaus Wohlrabe told Reuters.

-Nordea Bank economist Holger Sandte said strong demand from the United States and Britain helped German exporters compensate for weaker sales to emerging markets.
+Nordea Bank economist Holger Sandte said strong demand from the United States and Britain helped German exporters compensate for weaker sales to China, Russia and other emerging markets.

 "German growth remains robust, the recovery continues," Sandte said.